cvxgrp/pymde/docs/_sources/getting_started/index.rst.txt

 Drawing graphs
 --------------
-Finally, PyMDE can be used to draw graphs in the Cartesian plane.
+Finally, PyMDE can be used to draw graphs in 2 or 3 dimensions.
 Here is a very simple example that draws a cycle graph on 3 nodes.

 .. code:: python3